-9 November Arendalske Dampskibsselskap and Stavangerske Dampskibsselskap lodged an application for a concession for an demonstration flight.
-The crew consisted out of flight lieutenant Coleman and Mr. J. C. Graham.
-They had flown from London to Amsterdam (17
+9 November Arendalske Dampskibsselskap and Stavangerske Dampskibsselskap lodged an application for a concession for an out of flight lieutenant Coleman and Mr. J. C. Graham.
+They had flown from London to Amsterdam (17 a Norwegian airline for its services.

-20 November The Airspeed A.S.6 Envoy Mark I, G-ACVH arrived at Oslo/Kjeller on a
+20 November The Airspeed A.S.6 Envoy Mark I, G-ACVH arrived at Oslo/Kjeller on a demonstration flight.
+The crew consisted